 Located in what is now the Pullman neighborhood of Chicago, the historic district includes the site of the former Pullman Palace Car Works factory and administration building, the Hotel Florence (named after George Pullman's eldest child), Arcade Park, and the Greenstone Church (currently the Greenstone United Methodist Church).

 Petersburg National Battlefield in Virginia recognizes the U.S. Colored Troops (USCT) who fought during the Siege of Petersburg.
 During the Civil War, a total of nearly 187,000 African Americans served in the Union Army.
 In December 1864, all the USCTs around Petersburg were incorporated into the XXV Corps of the Army of the James.
-It was the largest black force assembled during the war and included 16,000 men at its peak.
+It was the largest Black force assembled during the war and included 16,000 men at its peak.
 Overall, during the Petersburg Campaign, USCTs would participate in six major engagements and earn fifteen Medals of Honor.
 Through their unwavering courage, these troops helped Gen. Ulysses S. Grant cut off Petersburg's supply line and sealed the fate of the Confederacy.

-Archeological evidence suggests various indigenous cultures inhabited the Great Dismal Swamp for over 10,000 years.
+Archeological evidence suggests various Indigenous cultures inhabited the Great Dismal Swamp for over 10,000 years.
 Early European explorers considered the swamp wild and inhospitable and as a result, the area was largely avoided by settlers.

 It’s impossible to know exactly how many people called the Great Dismal Swamp home, but recent research at Great Dismal Swamp National Wildlife Refuge suggests that as many as 50,000 people may have lived there.

-On March 7, 1965, approximately 600 non-violent protesters in Selma, Alabama, departed from Brown Chapel A.M.E.
-Church with the intent of marching 54 miles to Montgomery to demonstrate for voter's rights and against police brutality.
+On March 7, 1965, approximately 600 non-violent protesters in Selma, Alabama, departed from Brown Chapel African Methodist Episcopal Church with the intent of marching 54 miles to Montgomery to demonstrate for voter's rights and against police brutality.
 As they crossed the Edmund Pettus Bridge, they were attacked by state troopers and volunteer officers of the local sheriff's department.
 The attack caused outrage around the country and became known as "Bloody Sunday."
 Two days later, Dr. Martin Luther King Jr. led a second march which again had its path blocked by law enforcement officers.
 This time they decided to turn back and not risk a violent confrontation.

 After a struggle in the courts, the protesters received an injunction for a third march.
 On March 21, the official Selma to Montgomery March began with the final number of supporters reaching near 25,000 people.
 Five months later, President Lyndon B. Johnson signed the Voting Rights Act, which prohibits discrimination in voting practices or procedures because of race and color.
 Selma to Montgomery National Historic Trail includes an Interpretive Center and informational sites along the 54-mile route.